bredtape/gateway/readme.md

 The reply should have a header specifying the schema, which would be the RPC response type or error.

 Only errors from the intended service should be published to the reply stream.
 Requests may be aborted, by publishing to a dead-letter-queue, dlq, with matching request ID.
-This could be because some headers are invalid, the request could not be delivered or has expired (before any reply was received).
+This could be because some headers are invalid, the request could not be delivered, or has expired (before any reply was received), or is expected to expire before the request can be processed and the reply delivered.

 The limitations of the above subject hierachy is that only 1 service is responsible pr deployment.